Menu

 Dear Friends,

-We'll explore these teachings at our Shabbat Evening Service (7:30 PM).
+We'll leap into the controversy at our Shabbat Evening Service (7:30 PM).

 Shabbat shalom,